akshatsachan/BeenHere-frontend/README.md

 # Data-Selfie-App-frontend
-This is the frontend for the Data-Selfie-App project
+This is the frontend for the BeenHere project